 TAXATION OF MILITARY SUPERANNUATION BENEFITS

 The Government announced on 25 July 2022 that it would introduce legislation to ensure that no veteran pays higher income tax because of the Federal Court decision.
 A draft bill, Treasury Laws Amendment (Measures for a later sitting) Bill 2022: Taxation of military superannuation benefits, and associated draft explanatory material, was released for public consultation between 25 July and 5 August 2022.
-The legislation was subsequently introduced into Parliament in November 2022.

-The draft legislation reflects the Government’s commitment to ensure veterans are not left worse off due to the Douglas decision and that veterans who benefited from the decision retain these outcomes.
+The legislation reflects the Government’s commitment to ensure veterans are not left worse off due to the Douglas decision and that veterans who benefited from the decision retain these outcomes.

 Where to go for assistance